PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-08 12:21:27
+Last updated: 2024-04-08 12:22:00
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Celtigar pronounced it admirable.
+If I were to show him the contents of my privy he would pronounce that admirable as well.  -  Stannis Baratheon